rackerlabs/design-system/_component_design/help-beacon.md

 layout: component
 category: Components
 usage: >
   A beacon is an animation that attracts a user's attention to a new feature or advanced functionality in a control panel.
-A help beacon disappears after a user clicks it.
+A beacon disappears after a user clicks it.
 preview-image: preview-images/help-beacon.svg
 status: stable
 resource: true
-last-modified: 2018-05-17
+last-modified: 2018-05-18
 helix-ui-css: false
 helix-ui-javascript: false
 ---